HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Switch_Properties.md

 *   The behavior of accessibility depends on the Web browser, Web browser version, Voice Over Assistant, and Voice Over Assistant version.
 *   Currently SPA/Desktop web applications support only a few ARIA tags.
 To achieve more accessibility features, use the attribute a11yARIA.
 The corresponding tags will be added to the DOM as per these configurations.

-Example 1
+### Example 1

 This example uses the button widget, but the principle remains the same for all widgets that have an accessibilityConfig property.

-{% highlight voltMx %}//This is a generic property that is applicable for various widgets.
+{% highlight VoltMx %}//This is a generic property that is applicable for various widgets.
 //Here, we have shown how to use the accessibilityConfig Property for button widget.
-/*You need to make a corresponding use of the accessibilityConfig property for other applicable widgets.*/
+/* You need to make a corresponding use of the accessibilityConfig property for other applicable widgets. */

 Form1.myButton.accessibilityConfig = {
     "a11yLabel": "Label",